 The Alabama eviction laws are contained in the statewide landlord-tenant law.
 The following is the step-by-step process all landlords looking to evict their tenants must follow.

 Step One: Legal Reason

-To evict a tenant, you must have a legal reason.
-A legal reason is one that the law recognizes as a breach of the contract, which at times can also allow you to retain the security deposit.
+To evict a tenant, a landlord must have a legal reason.
+A legal reason for eviction is one that the law recognizes as a breach of the contract, which at times can also allow the landlord to retain the security deposit.
 For example:

 - Failure by the tenant to pay rent